Createdd/Writing/articles/VotingApp.md

 - for accessing object properties dynamically use bracket instead of dot notation (used here: `javascript answers = answers.concat(this.refs[temp].value);`)
 - importing everything as * (`import * as Polls from './ducks/polls';`) from ducks, because else it's not working
 - I have often read to not use the index of a map function as key value for a component.
-However, when rendering with onChange and generating a unique key, the input loses focus and is not working properly (`const answerList = this.state.answers.map((answer, ind) => {
+However, when rendering with onChange and generating an unique key, the input loses focus and is not working properly (`const answerList = this.state.answers.map((answer, ind) => {
 return (<div className="input-field col s10" key={ind}>`)
-- when iterating over an array of object and you want to change properties on an object, you have to return an object `return{ answer: answ.answer, votes: 0};` (took me 4 hours to understand 😞)
+- when iterating over an array of objects and you want to change properties on an object, you have to return an object, like:  `return{ answer: answ.answer, votes: 0};` (took me 4 hours to understand 😞)

-#### Add Redux
+#### Adding Redux

 The [Principles](http://redux.js.org/docs/introduction/ThreePrinciples.html) of Redux are:
 - Single source of truth